 No Pre-set Spending Limits

 Perhaps the most well-known perk of the Centurion card is that it features no pre-set spending limit (also known as a credit limit).
+This can come in handy if you want to impulse-buy something expensive, like a $422 Million tea cup.
 Of course, charges must be paid off in full each month because it’s a charge card, though stories of extravagant purchases are common among cardholders.

 Did You Know?